michnaugh1/thundersearch/README.md

 # ThunderSearch

 A fast, keyboard-driven launcher for Ubuntu GNOME.
 Search and launch applications, navigate files, switch windows, evaluate math, and interact with Claude — all from a single search bar that appears instantly wherever your cursor is.
+Based on [ThunderSearch](https://github.com/shantanubaddar/thundersearch).

 Built with C and GTK4.
 Runs under XWayland for reliable window positioning on GNOME Wayland sessions.